sophia-alexanian/armenian_womens_writing_analysis/README.md

 Using the SentenceTransformers framework for natural language processing (NLP) from Hugging Face, I experimented with setting seed words for each category and a similarity threshhold to allow for sorting the keywords into a category most similar to them.
 Iterating on my learnings each time, I reached a point where there was accurate and meaningful categorization.

 I then visualized each category using Tableau.
-This allowed me to see both the trend in overall use of category keywords year over and year, and the different keywords used each year.
+This allowed me to see both the trend in overall use of category keywords year over year, and the different keywords used in each category.
 I have began interpreting some of the results in my Tableau story [here]((https://public.tableau.com/shared/XTMNWXW2J?:display_count=n&:origin=viz_share_link)).

 I am looking forward to sharing my learnings from this project in Torontohye.